DataStax-Academy/httpie-katapod/step3.md

 ### 1. Create a table

 The first thing that needs to happen is to create a table.
-HTTPie will handle the authentication and create the right server based on your .astrarc file, but you'll need to make sure and use that "Workshop" keyspace.
+HTTPie will handle the authentication and create the right server based on your .astrarc file, but you'll need to make sure and use that "library" keyspace.

 Here are the steps: